 Choose four from:

 This module examines the idea of British literary culture since the 1990s.
-Beginning with Carlyle, the notion of literature as an 'industry' has been resisted by a strong tradition of cultural criticism in Britain.
-This module discusses what happened to this tradition, whether it still exists, and what may have replaced it.
 By focusing particularly on the relationships between writing and film, and writing and the visual arts, the module investigates the state and status of literary writing during this period.
-Authors studied include A. S. Byatt, Sarah Kane, Zadie Smith, Sarah Waters and Irvine Welsh.
+Authors studied include A. S. Byatt, Sarah Kane, Zadie Smith, Irvine Welsh, Ian McEwan and Stewart Home.

 The course is particularly relevant to those employed in a range of professions, including English teachers wishing to update their professional skills, and professional researchers.
 The part-time course would appeal to those interested in studying English literature for career development and general interest.

 One year, full-time or two years, part-time (January start available)

 To check what your tuition fees cover and what you may need to pay for separately, see our What tuition fees cover page.